RedHatEdge/patterns/patterns/build-test-host-dcn-images-on-acp/README.md

 - The upstream network configuration is completed and verified
 - The application's required operating systems as available as [templates](../windows-templates-acp-virtualization/README.md) within the ACP's virtualization service.
 - The application deployment has been automated and is ready for deployment by the ACP's [IT automation](../rh-acp-standard-services/README.md) service.

+Since this pattern can be applied to multiple target platforms, a target of an ACP deployed at a remote site will be used throughout most of the pattern documentation for beveritry.

 ## Forces
 - **Single Service Entrypoint:** This pattern outlines how a single service on an ACP can drive others to accomplish a complex flow without needing to manually interface with other services, instead opting to drive consumption under one umbrella.